Envirometrix/PredictiveSoilMapping/docs/Statistical_theory.md

-Typically, in the case of soil data, the anisotropy ratio between horizontal and vertical distances is high — spatial variation observed in a few depth change may correspond with several or more in horizontal space, so that the initial settings of the anisotropy ratio (i.e. the ratio of the horizontal and vertical variogram ranges) are between 3000–8000, for example.
+Typically, in the case of soil data, the anisotropy ratio between horizontal and vertical distances is high — spatial variation observed in a few depth changes may correspond with several or more in horizontal space, so that the initial settings of the anisotropy ratio (i.e. the ratio of the horizontal and vertical variogram ranges) are between 3000–8000, for example.
 Variogram fitting criteria can then be used to